-We recommend getting an emergency radio with the S.A.M.E. feature this triggers an alarm when there is a disaster in your area.
+We recommend getting an emergency radio with the SAME feature, which triggers an alarm during a disaster in your area.

-For this feature to work, your radio must be constantly kept turned on.
-You can keep it plugged into a wall outlet but the batteries will serve as a backup energy source so you hear the alarm even during power outages.
+Your radio must be constantly turned on for this feature to work.
+You can keep it plugged into a wall outlet, but the batteries will serve as a backup energy source, so you hear the alarm even during power outages.

-Because emergency radios are so important, you want to make sure the battery doesn’t go dead when you need it.
+Because emergency radios are so important, you want to ensure the battery doesn’t go dead when needed.
 That’s why lithium batteries are a good choice.
-They can sit in your emergency radio for years and still provide power when you need it.
+They can sit in your emergency radio for years and still provide power when needed.

 Gear in a Bug Out Bags: NiMH LSDs with Lithium Backups